 I am an experienced journeyman historian, very familiar with the range of sources that allow me to tell the stories of the vast range of places where I have worked–cities and towns from southeastern Alabama to the northernmost reaches of Maine, military bases for nearly all of the branches, and hydroelectric facilities throughout the nation.
 I love to tell the stories of places, to recapture and represent the continuities from past to present.

-In addition to my work as a historian, I am an accomplished documentation photographer.
+In addition to my work as a historian, I am an experienced documentation photographer.
 I shoot almost exclusively in the 4×5 format using black and white film.
 This combination is a result of both personal preference and regulatory requirements: black and white film is inherently more stable, archivally speaking, than color film or digital files.
 In addition, using black and white film allows me to process and print these negatives on my own.
 I use the extraordinary facilities of LightWork here at Syracuse University, where, as a member, I can process negatives and make traditional darkroom prints of nearly any size.

-I do all of my photography, whether as a consultant or for personal, volunteer projects, in accordance with the standards of the Historic American Buildings Survey/Historian American Engineering Record (HABS/HAER).
+I do all of my photography, whether as a consultant or for personal and volunteer projects, in accordance with the standards of the Historic American Buildings Survey/Historian American Engineering Record (HABS/HAER).
 HABS was a New Deal program from the 1930s that employed out of work architects and historians in the documentation of major historical landmarks, while HAER was an addition in the late 1960s that drew from a growing interest in America’s industrial history.
 Their collections at the Library of Congress are a monumental contribution to the American Memory.

 While I work by myself as an independent consultant, I also take great pleasure in pulling together a very effective team to make sure that my clients receive exactly what they need to keep their projects moving forward.
 I’ve attached links to several of those with whom it has been my pleasure to work.